Introduction to computational communication science - Modultafeln of TU Ilmenau

 |details of the certificate|

-The grades will be based on the following:
+The grades will be based on the evaluation of a short term paper.

 |maximum number of participants||30|